Salpingopharyngeus/Sendy-Email-Builder/README.md

 $dbUser - Your Sendy Database User
 $dbPass - Your Sendy Database Password
 $dbName - Your Sendy Database Name
-Then set file permissions of /uploads/ folder to 777.
-It's required for image uploading.
 ```

 ## Development